DanielWilliamClarke/Celebrimbor/README.md

 # Celebrimbor

-A re-re implementation of my space shooter game, this time with Bevy in rust
+Let's reimplement my space shooter game, this time with Rust and Bevy